Good evening :)

 9. What is the future of copper in India?

 The future of copper in India depends on rising demand from power infrastructure, renewable energy, electric vehicles, construction, and manufacturing.
-Market participants also track copper futures to gauge price trends, hedging activity, and global supply-demand signals.
-Expanding electrification, grid upgrades, and clean energy projects continue to support long-term consumption trends.
-Domestic supply constraints and import dependence remain key structural factors shaping both the physical copper market and copper futures pricing.
+Copper sector stocks may remain linked to electrification, grid upgrades, clean energy projects, domestic supply constraints, and global copper prices.

 Disclaimer: Please note that this copper share list is for educational purposes only, and is not recommendatory.